 Vitamin E maintains healthy blood circulation, which can keep hair follicles healthy.

-Pantothenic acid is thought to help make hair follicles stronger so they function properly.
+Pantothenic acid, amino acid and saw palmetto are thought to help make hair follicles stronger so they function properly.

 Foods rich in pantothenic acid: